-PricewaterhouseCoopers, Building No. 4, Arundel Office Park, Norfolk Road, Mount Pleasant P O Box 453, Harare, Zimbabwe T: +263 (242) 338362-8, F: +263 (242) 338395, www.pwc.com
+PricewaterhouseCoopers, Building No. 4, Arundel Office Park, Norfolk Road, Mount Pleasant P O Box 453, Harare, Zimbabwe

+T: +263 (242) 338362-8, F: +263 (242) 338395, www.pwc.com

-T I Rwodzi - Senior Partner The Partnership's principal place of business is at Arundel Office Park, Norfolk Road, Mount Pleasant, Harare, Zimbabwe where a list of the Partners' names is available for inspection.
+The Partnership's principal place of business is at Arundel Office Park, Norfolk Road, Mount Pleasant, Harare, Zimbabwe where a list of the Partners' names is available for inspection.

-Furthermore, as disclosed in note 2.6, note 3.6 and note 10, the Group performed a valuation of investment property as at 31 December 2020.
+As disclosed in note 2.6, note 3.6 and note 10 to the consolidated financial statements, the Group performed a fair valuation of investment properties as at 31 December 2020.
 Valuations rely on historical market evidence for calculation inputs.
-Market evidence for inputs including transaction prices for comparable properties, rents, costs of construction and capitalisation rates were mainly available in United States of America Dollars ("US\$") as at 31 December 2020.
-In order to determine the ZWL values of these properties as at 31 December 2020, US\$ inputs were used and then translated into ZWL using the interbank foreign exchange rate as per the Foreign Exchange Auction Trading System of the Reserve Bank of Zimbabwe.
-The application of a conversion rate from US\$ valuation inputs to calculate ZWL property values is not an accurate reflection of market dynamics as the risks associated with currency trading do not reflect the risks associated with property trading.
+Market evidence for inputs including transaction prices for comparable properties, rents and capitalisation rates were mainly available in US\$ as at 31 December 2020.
+In order to determine the ZWL values of these properties as at 31 December 2020, US\$ inputs were used with the US\$ fair value calculated then translated into ZWL using the interbank foreign exchange rate as per the Foreign Exchange Auction Trading System of the Reserve Bank of Zimbabwe at the reporting date.
+The application of a conversion rate from US\$ valuation inputs and a US\$ based valuation to calculate ZWL property values, is not an accurate reflection of market dynamics as the risks associated with currency trading do not reflect the risks associated with property trading.